tomgrek/mlq/README.md

 ## The reaper

 If a worker goes offline mid-job, that job would get stuck in limbo: it looks like someone picked it up, but it never finished.
-MLQ comes with a reaper that detects jobs that have been running for longer than a threshold, assumes the worker probably died, a requeues the job.
+MLQ comes with a reaper that detects jobs that have been running for longer than a threshold, assumes the worker probably died, and requeues the job.
 It keeps a tally of how many times the job was requeued; if that's higher than some specified number, it'll move the job to the dead letter queue instead of requeuing it.

 The reaper runs at a specified interval.
 To create a reaper that runs once every 60s, checks for jobs running for longer than 300s (five minutes), and if they've been retried fewer than 5 times puts them back in the job queue:

 ```
+If you're using MLQ directly from Python:
 mlq.create_reaper(call_how_often=60, job_timeout=300, max_retries=5)

+If you're using MLQ from the command line:
 python3 controller/app.py --reaper --reaper_interval 60 --reaper_timeout 300 --reaper_retries 5
 ```